Bothrocophias myersi

-Bothrocophias myersi, commonly known as the Myers toadheaded pitviper, or Chocoan toadheaded pitviper is a species of venomous pit viper.
+Bothrocophias myersi, commonly known as the cheeked snake, the Chocoan toadheaded pitviper, the Chocoan toad-headed viper, and the equis red snake, is a species of venomous pit viper in the subfamily Crotalinae of the family Viperidae.
+The species is endemic to Colombia.

-Geographic range
+Geographic distribution

-The snake is present in the Pacific departments of Cauca and Valle del Cauca in Colombia.
-It occurs between 75 and 200 meters of altitude.
+Bothrocophias myersi is present in the Pacific departments of Cauca and Valle del Cauca in Colombia.
+It occurs at elevations of 75–200 m.

+Habitat

+The preferred natural habitat of Bothrocophias myersi is forest.